Bible

 If you do not want to carry a super-sized study Bible with you, these are some other options.

-• Catholic Youth Bible 4th Ed, NAB-RE.
-ISBN 978-1599829258 (paperback) This is geared toward a teen audience.
+• Catholic Youth Bible 4th Ed, NAB-REThis is geared toward a teen audience.
 It includes many study materials but is smaller than a typical study Bible.

 • Ignatius Study Bible Series.
 This series comes in paperbacks for most of the OT books, and individual paperbacks or a single volume (paperback or hardcover) for the NT books.
-We are excited that the complete Ignatius Study Bible with both the Old and New Testament is being released in Fall 2024!
-The Ignatius Study Bible uses the RSV-2CE translation and provides extensive footnotes that explore language and culture as well as draw in spiritual and catechetical applications.
+Much easier to carry than the 3″ full OT and NT Study Bible (see above), this series uses the same the RSV-2CE translation and provides extensive footnotes that explore language and culture as well as draw in spiritual and catechetical applications.